nikola-sur/personal-projects/README.md

 - Neural Information Processing Systems (NeurIPS)
 - International Conference on Machine Learning (ICML)
 - Artificial Intelligence and Statistics (AISTATS)

+To date I have worked on 14 research manuscripts.
 I have done work on:
 - Scalable uncertainty quantification for machine learning with Bayesian inference
 - Variational inference
 - Markov chain Monte Carlo (adaptive and tempering methods)